d12frosted/elpa-mirror/melpa/creamsody-theme-readme.txt

 Straight from the soda fountain.

-; Supports terminal and uses Autothemer from 0.2.0
+Supports terminal and uses Autothemer from 0.2.0

+Soft version of creamsody.